Scantling

 Scantling is a measurement of prescribed size, dimensions, or cross sectional areas.

 When used in regard to timber, the scantling is (also "the scantlings are") the thickness and breadth, the sectional dimensions; in the case of stone it refers to the dimensions of thickness, breadth and length.

 The word is a variation of scantillon, a carpenter's or stonemason's measuring tool, also used of the measurements taken by it, and of a piece of timber of small size cut as a sample.
 Sometimes synonymous with story pole.
 The Old French escantillon, mod. échantillon, is usually taken to be related to Italian scandaglio, sounding-line (Latin scandere, to climb; cf. scansio, the metrical scansion).
 It was probably influenced by cantel, cantle, a small piece, a corner piece.

 Shipbuilding

-In shipbuilding, the scantling refers to the collective dimensions of the framing (apart from the keel) to which planks or plates are attached to form the hull.
-The word is most often used in the plural to describe how much structural strength in the form of girders, I-beams, etc., is in a given section.
+In shipbuilding, scantling refers to the collective dimensions of the framing (apart from the keel) to which planks or plates are attached to form the hull.
+The word is most often used in the plural to describe how much structural strength, from girders, I-beams, etc., is in a given section.